tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 shows an image or does whatever else was specified.

 ## Review
-A particular protocol might get quite complicated, but the concept of a protocal is quite general.
+A particular protocol might get quite complicated, but the concept of a protocol is quite general.
 A computer protocol is just a way that we expect things to work, and we agree on a computer protocol because that makes it easier for us to make computers communicate.